Virginia Program

 VIRGINIA PROGRAM: December 1 and June 15

-Applicants are to submit all proposals electronically in a Word document format
+Applicants are to submit all proposals electronically in a Word document format.

 Submit to info@vee.org

-Applicants are to submit all proposals electronically in a Word document format
+Applicants are to submit all proposals electronically in a Word document format to info@vee.org.

 As part of its Strategic Planning process, the Virginia Environmental Endowment’s Board of Directors adopted the following grant-making priorities in 2013.
 Current grant-making priorities in the Virginia Program are focused on improvement of local rivers and protection of water quality, restoration of the Chesapeake Bay, innovative land conservation and sustainable land use practices, environmental literacy and public awareness, and emerging issues of concern.